th0r0nd0r/FallSafe/README.md

 The leader is tied into one end of the rope, and he or she clips the rope through protection lodged in the rock along the way up.
 Climbers use a mix of fixed, drilled bolts, and clean protection (nuts, cams, and hexes) brought up from the base to protect a climb.

 Fig 1.
-Sport climber ascending, clipping to bolts drilled in the stone.
+Sport climber ascending, clipping to bolts drilled into the stone.
 ![sport](https://user-images.githubusercontent.com/29419913/31064710-cd25db62-a6f3-11e7-965c-ba83a45ee94a.jpg)

 Fig 2.
 A climbing cam placed inside a crack.